The design process behind Ožujsko website redesign

 As designers, we have an opportunity to work on lots of different types of projects for various industries.
 We consider it our responsibility not to limit ourselves within our field but to recognize how to use and apply design thinking depending on the project.

-Most valuable lesson we’ve learned here is that it’s not the process that defines the idea, the idea shapes the process.
+The most valuable lesson we’ve learned here is that it’s not the process that defines the idea, the idea shapes the process.